llxxbb/TaskLoader/README.md

 # TaskLoader

-Automatic to load tasks, dispatch them to multiple threads to process them.
+Automatic to load tasks by the capability of the process, and dispatches them to multiple threads to process them.
 ## Features

-- Pull tasks but no push tasks, so no blocking problems.
+- Pull tasks but no push tasks to process, so no overload problem.
 - Configurations can be changed at run time, include thread number, idle time, load size, stop it or run it.

 ## Basic usage

-## maven
+### maven

 ```xml
 <dependency>